 1. Create a space for Shango

 If you have a fireplace or hearth in your home, try to make a sacred space for Shango near there.
+You can also set aside some space to create an Orisha altar for Shango.
 Traditionally, a special wooden batea on a pilon is used to house his sacred objects.
-Dress a surface with red and white cloths, an image of Shango, thunderstones, cedar tools, a bowl for food offerings, and red and white candles.
+Dress a surface in red and white cloths, an image of Shango, thunderstones, cedar tools, a bowl for food offerings, and red and white candles.
 Traditionally, a batea on a pilon is used to house him.